Vedika-Sd/core-python-projects/tips.md

 - Prime logic:
         - handle all posible condition, even numbers, special case for even prime no., 0 and 1
         - if loop rotates until square-root of number we get to know is it prime or not, no need to itrate completely

+# Key learning from day 4: 30-12-2025
+- abs(n) : this is absolute function in python, retruns always positive number

+- ### Armstrong logic
+- if there are 4 numbers then sum of every numbers 4th power it should equal to original number
+- if there are 3 numbers then sum of every numbers 3rd power it should equal to original number

+For this Firstly, store original n to any other varible, cause n will decrease while doing operations check, total count of digits, then by using while loop, access each digit, then do calculation, iterate loop by // 10